Left Posterior Hemiblock Pulse Checks

-If you have sick sinus syndrome, it is important to learn how monitor your pulse at home.
+If you have left bundle branch block, it is important to learn how monitor your pulse at home.

 Locations for Taking a Pulse